Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 In traditional imperative programming we decompose our program into serial steps.
 Callbacks force us to think in continuations.
 And combinators naturally make us construct our program by combining async calls.

-The next step is shifting to combining functions.
+The next step is shifting to combining async tasks.
 Essentially go [point free style][pfs] by getting rid of callbacks:

 ```js
 var pf = require('point-free');